27 Hidden Scenes in Saving Private Ryan

 Sniper Jackson shoots the German sniper in the eye, through the scope, is a bit of an homage to Marine Corps sniper Carlos Hathcock.
 In Vietnam, Hathcock shot an enemy sniper through the scope, a feat that many have tried to duplicate but none have succeeded.

-Saving Private Ryan Hidden Facts
+Saving Private Ryan Movie Foreshadowing

 The German that "lands" on the table in this scene initially missed it, but quickly recovers to land back properly on the table.
 It happens very quickly but you can notice him missing and then picking himself up.